OUR TOWN: Frequently Asked Questions

-Can federally recognized tribes apply?
+Q: Can federally recognized tribes apply?

-Yes.
+A. Yes.
 In keeping with federal policies of Tribal Self Governance and Self-Determination, we may provide support for a project with a primary audience restricted to enrolled members of a federally recognized tribe.
 Applicants (federally recognized tribal governments, nonprofits situated on federally recognized tribal lands, or other nonprofits whose mission primarily serves federally recognized tribal enrollees) should consult with our staff to verify their eligibility before preparing an application.

-Can non-federally recognized tribes apply?
+Q: Can non-federally recognized tribes apply?

-Yes, as long as the applicant is a nonprofit, tax-exempt 501(c)(3), U.S. organization.
+A: Yes, as long as the applicant is a nonprofit, tax-exempt 501(c)(3), U.S. organization.
 Projects for non-federally recognized tribes and indigenous groups may be supported, but project participation can’t be restricted to only tribal members.

-Can Native Hawaiian groups apply?
+Q: Can Native Hawaiian groups apply?

-Yes, as long as the applicant is a nonprofit, tax-exempt 501(c)(3), U.S. organization.
+A: Yes, as long as the applicant is a nonprofit, tax-exempt 501(c)(3), U.S. organization.
 Projects for Native Hawaiians may be supported, but project participation can’t be restricted to only Native Hawaiians.